Fertility nutrition advice can get confusing fast.

 My approach is evidence-based and practical.
 I do not cut out foods without a clear reason.
 I do not add complexity before the basics are in place.
 And I do not give people plans they cannot sustain in real life.

+Part of why I focus on digital resources is that information overload is real.
 Even working one-on-one with a professional, there can be a lot thrown at you at once.
 A good guide can do some of that work up front, so by the time you are making decisions you already know what matters and what doesn't.

 Most of what actually makes a difference is simpler than what you have been told.
 My job is to help you see the difference between what matters, what might help, and what is just creating pressure.